ivy00johns/pwnagotchi-tools/README.md

 ----

 # Scripts
+## CLI
+Are you looking to quickly build and execute `hashcat` commands?
+Well you are in luck, I have added `cli` tooling to do just that.

+1. Run `npm run cli` to get started.
+2. If you select `Standard Commands` you can execute one of the `npm run` commands listed in the `package.json`.
+	1. Then select the command that you would like to execute.
+3. If you select `Custom Command` you can build a custom command.
+	1. Select a `.hc22000` file that you would like to crack.
+	2. Select a wordlist you'd like to use, you can also select "`NONE`" as an option.
+	3. Select a rule you'd like to use, you can also select "`NONE`" as an option.
+4. You can choose to either `Execute` the command or `Copy to Clipboard`.

 ## Copy the .PCAP files to your machine.
 To copy the `.pcap` files from your `Pwnagotchi` run the following script.
 It will copy the files from the `/root/handshakes` directory on the `Pwnagotchi` to one that you can access from your machine, `/usr/[USERNAME]/handshakes`.